steinbergmedia/vst3_tutorials/audiounit-tutorial/README.md

 )
 ```

-It is important to set the `SMTG_AUDIOUNIT_SDK_PATH` variable to tell the VST 3 SDK where to find the AudioUnit SDK.
+It is important to set the `SMTG_AUDIOUNIT_SDK_PATH` variable to tell the **VST 3 SDK** where to find the AudioUnit SDK.

 ## Creating the property list

-For AudioUnit Version 2 you need a manufacturer OSType registered with Apple.
+For *AudioUnit Version 2* you need a manufacturer OSType registered with Apple.
 How to do this is out of the scope for this tutorial, please search the web on how this is done.

 Besides the manufacturer OSType you also need a subtype OSType which you can choose by yourself.
-Both the manufacturer and subtype account for the uniqueness of your AudioUnit Version 2.
+Both the manufacturer and subtype account for the uniqueness of your *AudioUnit Version 2*.

 Now you can generate the required property list file: